Monday, March 31, 2025

 It’s crucial to be aware of what incognito mode can’t do, so you don’t end up putting your trust in it for the wrong reasons.

-Remember, incognito mode does not equal anonymity.
+Remember, private browsing does not equal anonymity.

 It keeps your local browsing private but does not protect you from prying eyes on the internet.